arrlancore/claude-react-template/task/prd.md

 - Target: Confident with any Two Pointer variation

 #### **Level 3: Expert Optimization (+advanced techniques, +3-5 hours)**
-- Complex optimizations and hybrid approaches
+- Complex optimizations and hybrid approaches, including combining Two Pointer with other patterns.
 - Completion criteria: Teaching-level understanding
-- Target: Can explain and optimize any related problem
+- Target: Can explain and optimize any related problem, including identifying opportunities to combine Two Pointer with other patterns.

 ---